Until recently, opioid overdoses were typically treated with an injection of the medication naloxone.

 - Talk to your doctor or pharmacist.

-- Learn more about the Take Home Naloxone pilot here.
+- Learn more about the Take Home Naloxone program here.

 - Contact the Pharmacy Programs Administrator to find out how to register for the Take Home Naloxone pilot on 1800 951 285 (9am to 8pm AEST, Monday to Friday).